hyperworld-official/hyperworld/CODE_OF_CONDUCT.md

 These are the policies for upholding our community's standards of conduct.
 If you feel that a discussion needs moderation, please **contact** us.

-1. Any remarks that violate the Veloren standards of conduct, are not allowed and will result in a ban.
+1. Any remarks that violate the Hyperworld standards of conduct, are not allowed and will result in a ban.
 2. Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.